Idosssss/Zrima/README.md

 # Zrima
-This sex shop will be a GML game maker name
+This sex shop will be a GML game maker game
+LETS HAVE SEGGS